ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 **Errors:**

-- `0x30`: Failed to create a new process due to hardware problem (cannot allocate memory, ...)
+- `0x40`: Failed to create a new thread due to hardware problem (cannot allocate memory, ...)

 ### `0x51` CREATE_TLS_SLOT